 Workplace Setup/Health & Safety

 What is USF’s position is on remote work?
-USF is currently working on safe and flexible return-to-campus plans.
+USF has developed Policy 0-612 to cover flexible work arrangements.

 How do I know how flexible my department can be?
 Use the flexible workplace readiness questionnaire to look at the big picture of your department.